 The Code allows a taxpayer to elect to offset gains and losses from positions that are part of a "mixed straddle."
 A "mixed straddle" is any straddle in which one or more but not all positions are section 1256 contracts.
 The Company may be eligible to elect to establish one or more mixed straddle accounts for certain of its mixed straddle trading positions.
 The mixed straddle account rules require a daily "marking to market" of all open positions in the account and a daily netting of gains and losses from all positions in the account.
 At the end of a taxable year, the annual net gains or losses from the mixed straddle account are recognized for tax purposes.
-The net capital gain or loss is treated as 60 percent long-term and 40 percent short-term capital gain or loss if attributable to the section 1256 contract positions, or all short-term capital gain or loss if attributable to the non-section 1256 contract positions.
+The net capital gain or loss is treated as 60 percent long-term and 40 percent short-term capital gain or loss if attributable to the non-section 1256 contract positions.